READER BEWARE: I ENJOY TALKING ABOUT MYSELF.

 In university, whilst pursuing a bachelor's in history and a double minor in French and English, I began branching out into tabletop RPGs, cutting my teeth on White Wolf's New World of Darkness system.
 From there I would end up dabbling in Dungeons & Dragons Exalted, All Flesh Must Be Eaten, Doctor Who: Adventures In Time And Space, Firefly, and After The Bomb, as well as blowing my money on that quintessential cardboard crack, Magic: the Gathering.
 My first and foremost love, however, will always be Werewolf: The Forsaken.

-When I wasn't procrastinating on homework in these noble endeavors, I worked as a one-on-one tutor in economics, maths, French, and history, as well as in the Writing Center helping students plan, research, and proof their papers.
+When I wasn't procrastinating on homework in these noble endeavors, I worked as a one-on-one tutor.
+I also cut my editing teeth, helping students plan, research, and proof their papers.
 It was here I discovered that my strongest ally in teaching was humour.
 People pay attention if you tell jokes, and then you can always bait-and-switch them into learning something as well.

 Before relieving my school of my presence, I managed to appear in a production of The Laramie Project, present a paper entitled 'The Futility of War Against the Intangible' at a symposium on the sociology of terror, become vice president of our local chapter of Phi Alpha Theta, and write a Valentine's Day themed story for a creative writing class that was so brutal it became legendary within the English department as 'The Screwdriver Story'.

 I later went on to haunt the halls of another unfortunate institution whilst I pursued an MA in historical studies.
-Here, too, I tricked people into listening to me give a riveting presentation on my research, and earned a 70 on a paper about the Holocaust (for those of you from outside the UK, I promise that's actually impressive).
+Here, too, I tricked people into listening to me give a riveting presentation on my research.
 With both degrees, my dissertations were about eugenics.
-At the undergraduate level, I wrote about public opinion of eugenics in Germany, and at the master's level, I wrote a comparative analysis of eugenics in the US and UK, with Germany as my measuring stick.
+At the undergraduate level, I wrote about public opinion of eugenics in Germany.
+My master's level dissertation was a comparative analysis of eugenics in the US and UK.

-Post-matriculation, I found myself in the blasted wasteland of the American Deep South™, and commenced work at a small railway museum.
-As the staff were stretched thin, I wore a lot of hats for this institution.
+Post-matriculation, I moved to the blasted wasteland of the American Deep South™.
+I commenced work at a small railway museum, where the staff were stretched thin.
+Thus I wore a lot of hats for this institution.
 I ran special events, negotiated and managed film productions, and ran the library and archives with an iron fist.
 I also drove locomotives for our passenger operations and after hours switching operations.
 So I can also now say that I'm an engineer.

 I attended Publish15, the Atlanta Writing Workshop, and TLC's Writer's Day.
 In addition, I have trawled the lectures, panels, and workshops by agents, publishers, and authors at various conventions such as CONjuration and Dragon Con.

-You can find me amongst the throngs of people on most Twitter pitch parties, as well as participating in writing tags like #Meta4Mon, #2bittues, #1lineWed, #Thurds, and #FictFri.
+You can find me amongst the throngs of people on most Twitter pitch parties, as well as participating in writing tags.
 It's a great opportunity to get involved with the writing community and share the darlings you didn't manage to kill.

-I've also participated in regularly scheduled, round table critique groups before, and offer my services as a brutally honest critique partner who will absolutely tell you when your science is bad.
+I've also participated in regularly scheduled, round table critique groups before, and run my own.
+I'm available as a critique partner who will absolutely tell you when your science is bad.
 If you're interested in using me as an editor, beta reader, or critique partner, just drop me a line.

 I'm an author of fiction in a broad range of genres.
 These include sci-fi, high fantasy, women's fiction, and horror.
 Additionally, I am deeply interested in history and science, and writing humorous nonfiction.
 I enjoy outdoor activities like archery, geocaching, hiking, kayaking, and river tubing.